-16. Revision surgery/reoperation within 90 days
+18. Sternal revision surgery/reoperation for management of SSI within 90 days

-Please indicate if the patient had a revision surgery/reoperation within 90 days of date of cardiac procedure.
+Please indicate if the patient had a revision surgery/reoperation at the sternal site for the management of an SSI within 90 days of date of cardiac procedure.